-LIMITS: PA 41 at State Road Est Let Date: 3/14/2025
+LIMITS PA 41 at State Road

-MUNICIPALITIES: Avondale Borough FC: AQ Code:R1
+MUNICIPALITIES: Avondale Borough

-PROJECT MANAGER: TSS/M. Saintval CMP: Not SOV Capacity Adding CMP Subcorridor(s): 5A
+PROJECT MANAGER: TSS/M. Saintval CMP: Not SOV Capacity Adding

 This project will address the geometry of the intersection, realign the intersection, improve sight distance, improve turning lanes, incorporate ITS, improve sidewalk and pedestrian access, and accommodate heavy vehicle traffic at the intersection.